wspbran/bransgorillashirts/lavadefaults.md

 <b> Reminder Here!!!
 Please Please Plesse dont Forget to add these ".shirt" files to a folder in your plugins labeled the same as the MD name "LavaDefaults".
 Unless you get such zip below.

 <b> Reminder here!!!
-If you want to download all of these, school down to the bottom it download a zip with all of them.
+If you want to download all of these, scroll down to the bottom it download a zip with all of them.
 To add them to your selection in game , unzip the file then open the extracted folder, you should now see a "LavaDefaults" folder, put that in your plugins and you are done.

 ## Longsleeve